 Preparing for the MBE involves two main aspects: (i) knowledge of the substantive law concepts that are tested, and (ii) the ability to analyze multiple-choice questions.
 Both of these are equally as important to scoring well on the MBE.
 This is also what makes the MBE so difficult.
 But don’t worry, we’ve got some tips for you!
+Below we’ve put together a list of the top five biggest mistakes we see examinees making while answering MBE multiple-choice questions.

 You should always start by learning the black letter law before you jump into answering questions.
 This will give you a good base and help you feel more confident.
 Once you’ve learned the law, answering questions is how you can practice applying it.
 If you’ve started to notice yourself burning out on questions or if your score is not improving, take some time to analyze if you’re struggling with your legal knowledge or your test-taking skills.
-Do you need go back to the book and study the concepts more or do you need to work on your multiple-choice strategy?
+Do you need to go back to the book and study the concepts more or do you need to work on your multiple-choice strategy?

-If it’s the latter, we’ve put together a list of the top five biggest mistakes we see examinees making while answering multiple-choice questions.
 Taking time to review these common pitfalls might be just the boost you need to see your MBE score skyrocket!